dodevops/cloudcontrol/README.md

 #### Configuration

 * Environment GCLOUD_PROJECTID: The id of the Google Cloud project to connect to
-* Environment GCLOUD_USE_SA: Use a service account to log into Google Cloud.
-Requires GCLOUD_KEYPATH (defaults to false)
+* Environment GCLOUD_USE_SA (Possible values: true, false.
+Defaults to false): Use a service account to log into Google Cloud.
+Requires GCLOUD_KEYPATH
 * Environment GCLOUD_KEYPATH: Path inside CloudControl that holds the service account JSON file

 ### <a id="simple"></a> simple